cmeeren/Facil/README.md

 Note that if a **procedure** uses a **global** temp table (a temp table that starts with two `##` instead of one `#`), that temp table needs to exist at build-time.
 (This limitation does not apply to scripts.)

+Note also that if you plan to use the same temp table name in another command with the same connection, you need to drop it.
+The easiest way to do this is to use `DROP TABLE #myTempTable` as the first line in the temp table definition.
+(This is automatically done for Facil-generated `tableScripts` that use temp tables).

 ### Why do the `Execute` methods return `ResizeArray` and not an F# `list`?

 The rows have to be read from the DB one at a time without knowing how many rows there are.
 As far as I know,